 When purchasing some forms of business insurance, it is important to consider your business’s past.
 Most of the time, insurance policies apply only from the date the policy goes into effect and beyond.
 However, it may be possible to secure some types of liability insurance retroactively.
 That could mean protection for work your company did in the past.
 This can be a complex topic, but consider the following.

-When Is This an Option?
+When Is Retroactive Date on Your Business Liability Insurance an Option?

 It’s not possible to purchase business property insurance with a retroactive date.
 In fact, most types of business insurance do not apply here.